aprilsang47/Decision-Tree-Classification-in-R/Decision_Tree_Classfication.md

 Decision Tree
 ================
-April Sang
-24/11/2018

-### In this analysis, I am using a data set named salaries.csv that contains data on professors and their salaries.
+### In this analysis, I use a dataset named salaries.csv that contains data on professors and their salaries.

 #### \-

-#### You will find several ways of producing decision tree with various interfaces below.
+#### You will find several ways of producing a decision tree with various interfaces below.

 ``` r
 salary <- read.csv('salaries.csv', header = T, sep = ",")